Suomi.fi e-Authorizations Mandate service provided by officials

 Approval of mandate request

-Where necessary, Public Service Info and the Digital and Population Data Services Agency’s customer service for organisational customers can provide guidance on the completion and submission of an application.
+Where necessary, Population Data Services Agency’s Customer service for organisations can provide guidance on the completion and submission of an application.

 To whom and on what terms